-3.2 Linking the Experiment to the Theoretical Framework
+3.2.
+Linking the experiment to the theoretical framework

-The key model predictions that we can test with our experiment are:
+The key model predictions that we can test with our experiment are as follows:

-- (i) Under both mechanisms, the signup rate with the public condition is lower than with the private condition; - (ii) Under both mechanisms, p should not affect signup rates in the private condition.31 - (iii) In a setting where effort is stigmatized, the signup rate in public with p = 0.75 is higher than with p = 0.25.
-The intuition is that conditional on publicly signing up (and thus paying the stigma cost), the marginal student would prefer to get the package. - (iv) In a setting where ability is rewarded, the signup rate in public with p = 0.75 is lower than with p = 0.25.
-The intuition is that conditional on publicly signing up (and thus signaling that one is high ability), the marginal student would prefer not to get the package.
+- (1) Under both mechanisms, the signup rate with the public condition is lower than with the private condition; - (2) Under both mechanisms, p should not affect signup rates in the private condition. - (3) In a setting where effort is stigmatized, the signup rate in public with p=0.75 is higher than with p=0.25.
+The intuition is that conditional on publicly signing up (and thus paying the stigma cost), the marginal student would prefer to get the package. - (4) In a setting where ability is rewarded, the signup rate in public with p=0.75 is lower than with p=0.25.
+The intuition is that conditional on publicly signing up (and thus signalling that one is high ability), the marginal student would prefer not to get the package.